+This Homemade Peppermint Hot Chocolate is the perfect Christmas/winter treat.
 This was originally posted on Cooking for Seven on December 12, 2012.
 Enjoy!

 For some reason, I have been averse to pairing mint with chocolate my whole life.
 Whenever someone would order a mint mocha or mint chocolate chip ice cream I would inwardly shake my head in wonderment.
 Why ruin perfectly good chocolate with mint?

 But I heard people raving about the peppermint hot chocolate at Starbucks.
 Could I be wrong in my presumption?
 I decided to give this mint-and-chocolate thing a try.